0bitpixel/ascii-pres/SPEC.md

 ##### 2.3.1.3. `follow` Method

-> Starts at nearest character to given origin, choosing by `dirprio` if there's multiple candidates.
+Starts at nearest character to given origin, choosing by `dirprio` if there's multiple candidates.
-> Follows paths of characters.
+Follows paths of characters.
-> Chooses direction at forks based on `dirprio`.
+Chooses direction at forks based on `dirprio`.
-> Backtracks if there's no more characters to draw (e.g. end of path, completed fork).
+Backtracks if there's no more characters to draw (e.g. end of path, completed fork).
+To-be-drawn content should be fully continuous.
+It not being continuous is not an error, but characters disconnected from the main path will not be drawn because the algorithm never reaches them.

 ###### Example (`dirprio=nesw`)